 3. They Don’t Think Outside the Box When it Comes to Fulfillment Centers.
 First, what is a fulfillment center?
 At its core, a fulfillment center is a third-party logistics warehouse where incoming orders are received, processed, and filled.
 Limitations with access to distribution or fulfilment centers is a major challenge facing several distributors.
 E-commerce and consumer demand are rising so it is essential for distributors to enable their supply chains to move goods faster to meet customer needs.
 For example, Supply Chain Dive notes that retailers like Walmart and Home Depot are experimenting with order fulfillment methods such as in-store lockers and curbside grocery pick-up.
 While a convenient option for consumers, it’s also helping retailers minimize the costs that goes into shipping and delivery services.

 4. They Don’t Prepare for Technology.
 E-commerce adoption is now the new normal, but it still needs to be applied to your customer to solve a problem.
 According to MDM, the processes that make distributors successful are shifting towards the front end, to the customer experience that is created, to sales and marketing programs.
 According to Google, consumers go online first during their shopping experience.
-This means that before customers head to your stores, they’re asking if a retailer has an online store, multiple fulfillment options, etc. They’re researching online and assessing what’s the most convenient.
+This means that before customers head to your stores, they’re asking if a retailer has an online store, multiple fulfillment options, etc. They’re researching online and assessing what’s the most convenient option.
 Once an order is placed, how are distributors managing it?
 Customers come to the pick-up desk and still the technology isn’t there.
 In some cases, we’ve seen distributors still shuffling through folders and papers before retrieving an order.
 With expectations of quick order and pick-up experiences, providing a hassle-free, enjoyable, and efficient buying experience would be the logical next step.